Review of Grantee Annual and Final Reports Procedure

 Background

 The Memorandum of Understanding and Grant Agreement between the grant recipient and the Wisconsin Partnership Program (WPP) requires annual progress reports throughout the period of agreement (i.e., grant period) and a final report at the end of the project.
 Written annual progress reports are typically due no later than thirty days after the end of each twelve-month period based on the start date of the agreement.
+The annual reporting requirement is waived if there is an approved No Cost Extension request for a duration of less than six months, in which case only a final report is required at the end of the No Cost Extension.
 A final report is typically due no later than ninety days after the end of the project.

 Definitions